-From time to time, at the Committee's request, the Company's Chairman of the Board, President and Chief Executive Officer, Senior Vice President-Risk and Chief Audit Executive, Vice President-General Counsel and Corporate Secretary, Vice President-Chief Financial Officer and Vice President-Human Resources provide analysis and recommendations to the Committee on compensation issues.
+From time to time, at the Committee's request, the Company's Chairman, President and Chief Executive Officer, Vice President-General Counsel and Corporate Secretary, Vice President-Chief Financial Officer and Chief Human Resources Officer provide analysis and recommendations to the Committee on compensation issues.

-At certain meetings, the President and Chief Executive Officer presents pay recommendations to the Committee for her direct reports.
-The President and Chief Executive Officer does not make recommendations on her own compensation.
+At certain meetings, the Chairman, President and Chief Executive Officer presents pay recommendations to the Committee for her direct reports.
+The Chairman, President and Chief Executive Officer does not make recommendations on her own compensation.
 Some or all of the previously-listed individuals are routinely invited by the Committee to attend Committee meetings in order to provide information relating to matters the Committee is considering.
 None of the previously-listed individuals participate in discussions concerning their own pay or attend Committee executive sessions, except to the extent requested by the Committee.